-Balance at March 31, 2019 \$ 1,592 Additions for tax positions related to fiscal 2020 170 Additions for tax positions related to prior years Settlements and effective settlements with tax authorities and remeasurements Reductions related to the expiration of statutes of limitations (100) Foreign currency translation adjustment Balance at March 31, 2020 1,662 Additions for tax positions related to fiscal 2021 614 Additions for tax positions related to prior years Settlements and effective settlements with tax authorities and remeasurements Reductions related to the expiration of statutes of limitations (65) Foreign currency translation adjustment Balance at March 31, 2021 2,211 Additions for tax positions related to fiscal 2022 2,808 Additions for tax positions related to prior years 90 Settlements and effective settlements with tax authorities and remeasurements Reductions related to the expiration of statutes of limitations (117) Additions for tax positions related to purchase accounting 4,232 Foreign currency translation adjustment Balance at March 31, 2022 \$ 9,224
+Balance at March 31, 2020 \$ 1,662 Additions for tax positions related to fiscal 2021 614 Additions for tax positions related to prior years Settlements and effective settlements with tax authorities and remeasurements Reductions related to the expiration of statutes of limitations (65) Foreign currency translation adjustment Balance at March 31, 2021 2,211 Additions for tax positions related to fiscal 2022 2,808 Additions for tax positions related to prior years 90 Settlements and effective settlements with tax authorities and remeasurements Reductions related to the expiration of statutes of limitations (117) Additions for tax positions related to purchase accounting 4,232 Foreign currency translation adjustment Balance at March 31, 2022 9,224 Additions for tax positions related to fiscal 2023 394 Reductions for tax positions related to prior years (90) Settlements and effective settlements with tax authorities and remeasurements Reductions related to the expiration of statutes of limitations (140) Additions for tax positions related to purchase accounting Foreign currency translation adjustment Balance at March 31, 2023 \$ 9,388

-We estimate that no significant remaining unrecognized tax benefits will be realized during the fiscal year ending March 31, 2023.
-Interest income, expense and penalties related to unrecognized tax benefits are recorded in Income tax expense in the Consolidated Statements of Operations.
-In the year ended March 31, 2022, we recognized interest income of \$8 related to the release of reserves.
-In the years ended March 31, 2021 and 2020, we recognized expense of \$9 and \$6, respectively, related to interest and penalties.
+We estimate that no significant remaining unrecognized tax benefits will be realized during the fiscal year ending March 31, 2024.
+Interest income, expense and penalties related to unrecognized tax benefits are recorded in income tax expense in the consolidated statements of operations.
+In the years ended March 31, 2023, 2022, and 2021, the impact related to interest expense, interest income and penalties was not significant.

-12. Employee Benefit Plan
+13. Employee Benefit Plan

 We have a defined contribution plan, as allowed under Section 401(k) of the Internal Revenue Code, covering substantially all employees.
 Effective January 1, 2012, we make contributions equal to a discretionary percentage of the employee's contributions determined by us.
-During the years ended March 31, 2022, 2021 and 2020, we made contributions of \$2,923, \$2,445, and \$2,487, respectively.
+During the years ended March 31, 2023, 2022 and 2021, we made contributions of \$2,525, \$2,923, and \$2,445, respectively.

-13. Segment Information
+14. Segment Information